AndrewJBateman/angular-bootstrap-info/README.md

 # :zap: Angular Bootstrap Info

-* Angular app to show info in a Boostrap card array
+* Angular app to show [mediastack Global News Data API](https://mediastack.com) data in a Boostrap card array

 *** Note: to open web links in a new window use: _ctrl+click on link_**